Tips for Recommenders

 - Contain typos, misspellings, errors of grammar and syntax—these can harm an application.
 Make it letter perfect.

 - Ask to see the student's resume, application essay

 drafts, and information about the scholarship.
 Talk with the student about his/her motivations for applying and long-term career plans.

 - Consider a brief visit to the scholarship's website so you can discuss why you think the student is a good fit for the particular award and the funding organization's mission.

 - Tell stories.
 Ask yourself what you like about this student.
 Why does he stand out, why do you admire her, what makes him delightful?
 Think about how you realized these characteristics existed, and consider describing that process to the committee.
 Bring the student to life in a very specific and personal way.

-- Be detailed.
+- Reviewers crave details.
 Provide concrete examples to back up your claims

 about the student's achievements and ability as they relate to the scholarship criteria.
 Potential sources for such details